Carrooi/Node-DependencyInjection/README.md

 ## Configuration

-You can see full documentation of easy-configuration [here](https://npmjs.org/package/easy-configuration).
-This package is used for configuration your services (classes).
+Please first read full documentation of [easy-configuration](https://github.com/sakren/node-easy-configuration).
+It will really help you.

 ```
 {